python/devguide/developer-workflow/extension-modules.rst

 is called ``<NAME>module.c``, where ``<NAME>`` is the name of the module that will be later imported (in our case :mod:`!_foo`).
 In addition, the directory containing the implementation should also be named similarly.

-One could imagine having more files, or no helper files at all.
-Here, we wanted to illustrate a simple example without making it too trivial.
-If the extension module does not require additional files, it may directly be placed in :cpy-file:`Modules` as ``Modules/_foomodule.c``.

 .. code-block:: c
    :caption: Modules/_foo/helper.h